Spectacular eight-mile frieze of Ice Age beasts found in Amazon rainforest

 Thousands of rock art pictures depicting huge Ice Age creatures such as mastodons have been revealed by researchers in the Amazon rainforest.

-The paintings were probably made around 11,800-12,600 years ago, according to a press release from researchers at Britain's University of Exeter.
+The paintings were probably made around 11,800 to 12,600 years ago, according to a press release from researchers at Britain's University of Exeter.

 The paintings are set over three different rock shelters, with the largest, known as Cerro Azul, home to 12 panels and thousands of individual pictographs.